mldlproject/2020-cMIC-AntiKP/readme.md

 and evaluating minimum inhibitory concentrations (MICs).
 Besides conventional methods, numerous computer-aided framework has been recently developed using computational advances and public data sources of clinical antimicrobial resistance.
 In this study, we introduce cMIC-AntiKP, a computational framework specifically designed to predict MIC values of 20 antibiotics towards \textit{Klebsiella pneumoniae}.
-Our prediction models were constructed using convolutional neural networks and $k$-mer counting-based features.
+Our prediction models were constructed using convolutional neural networks and k-mer counting-based features.

 ## Results